-This recipe is a family classic.
+This Chocolate Thin Mint Brownies Recipe is a family classic.
 They are the perfect dessert to take to a party or potluck dinner because they make so many (and they are so rich that you can only handle a small brownie at a time).

 I am a sucker for anything with mint and chocolate together and these didn’t disappoint.